xiokka/ironite/README.md

 ```bash
 ironite new_entry this_is_my_entry_there_are_many_like_it_but_this_one_is_mine
 ```
-You can use whitespaces for the entry name, you have the freedom to do so.
-However, this might mess with your URLs.

 Once a new entry is created, the corresponding subdirectory is created inside the entries directory.
 Within that entry, you will find two files: "tags.txt" and "content.html". tags.txt contains the tags for that entry, where each tag is separated by a whitespace.
 For example:
 ```